-Real Housewives of New York’s Luann de Lesseps Slams Former Castmate Alex McCord
+Real Housewives Of New York’s Luann de Lesseps Slams Former Castmate Alex McCord

 At McCord’s insistence that they were made by Louis Vuitton, de Lessep’s replied, “Well, even Louis Vuitton makes mistakes,” in a quote from E!
 Online.

-McCord was dropped from the franchise after season four, along with Jill Zarin, Cindy Barshop and Kelly Bensimon.
+McCord was dropped from the franchise after Season 4, along with Jill Zarin, Cindy Barshop, and Kelly Bensimon.

 Since her time on the show, OK!
 Magazine reported that McCord and her husband were highly critical of Real Housewives, calling it a “faux reality show.”